tytydraco/yessleep/out/Our_Investigation_into_a_Cheating_Spouse_Took_an_Unexpectedly_Dark_Turn_Part_2.md

 "Look, I'm not a cop or anything," I assure her, my tone earnest.
 "I'm just a guy at the end of his rope, looking for some relief."

 “Okay, I understand," Mai relents.
-She takes a deep breath, glancing once more around the dimly lit lobby before reaching under the counter and pulling out a glossy brochure that she hands over to us with a flourish.
+She takes a deep breath, before reaching under the counter and pulling out a glossy brochure that she hands over to us with a flourish.
 "We offer very special session.
 Make you feel new love.
 Guarantee very happy ending.
 You interested?"

 “Yes, very much," I reply, genuinely relieved.
 “Thank you.”

 I follow Mai to a waiting room that is small and tastefully decorated, with a single plush chair and a small table adorned with magazines and a vase of fresh flowers.
 She gestures to the chair.

 "You take time.
-No rush," she tells me, handing me a glossy brochure.
+No rush," she tells me.
 "Each girl very skilled.
 You choose, then tell me.
 I make special arrangement for you."

 Opening the brochure, I find myself looking at a series of suggestive yet tasteful photos of masseuses, each accompanied by a name and a brief description of their specialties.